menandmice/micetro_docs/guides/user-manual/networks.rst

 Editing a DNS Record
 ^^^^^^^^^^^^^^^^^^^^

-1. In the :guilabel:`Related DNS data` section of the inspector, select :guilabel:`Edit` on the row :guilabel:`...` menu for the relevant DNS record.
+1. In the :guilabel:`Related DNS data` section of the inspector, select :guilabel:`Edit` on the Row :guilabel:`...` menu for the relevant DNS record.

 2. Make the desired changes and click :guilabel:`Save now` or :guilabel:`Add to request`.
 See :ref:`webapp-workflows` for further details.

 Removing a DNS Record
 ^^^^^^^^^^^^^^^^^^^^^

-1. In the :guilabel:`Related DNS data` section of the inspector, select :guilabel:`Delete` on the row :guilabel:`...` menu for the relevant DNS record.
+1. In the :guilabel:`Related DNS data` section of the inspector, select :guilabel:`Delete` on the Row :guilabel:`...` menu for the relevant DNS record.

 2. Select :guilabel:`Delete now` or :guilabel:`Add to request`.
 See :ref:`webapp-workflows` for further details.